juanrinconp/juanrinconp/README.md

 - 🔭  This is my [data analytics portfolio][website] with some of my most recent projects.
-- 💻  This is my [youtube channel][youtube] with some of my videos teaching stata and R.
+- 💻  This is my [youtube channel][youtube] with some of my videos teaching stata and SQL.

 ### Connect with me: